 Handling a Claim: Employer and Employee Responsibilities

-When an employee is injured while at work, there are certain procedures that must be followed and responsibilities that both the employer and employee must fulfill in order for things to proceed smoothly.
-Although the specifics of the laws will vary from state to state, there are some general responsibilities that apply across the nation.
-Below, you will find a discussion of both employer and employee responsibilities in workers' compensation claims.
+Accidents happen.
+There are procedures to follow when an employee is injured at work.
+Business owners and employees have responsibilities they must fulfill for things to proceed.
+Although the specifics of the laws will vary from state to state, there are some general duties that apply nationwide.
+Below is a discussion of employer and employee responsibilities in workers' compensation claims.

-As an employer, you are responsible, first and foremost, for attempting to avoid workplace injuries by providing your employees with a safe place to work.
-If an employee is injured, you are responsible for making sure that a First Report of Injury, or other similar document, is completed and forwarded to your workers' compensation carrier.
+As an employer, you are responsible for avoiding workplace injuries by providing your employees with a safe place to work.
+After an employee injury, you must complete a First Report of Injury and forward it to your workers' compensation carrier.

-You are responsible for making sure that you do not violate any laws or rights of the injured employee.
+You are responsible for ensuring you do not violate any laws or rights of the injured employee.
 If an injured employee needs medical attention for a serious injury, allow them to see the company doctor or leave work to see their own doctor.

 Cooperate With Your Insurance Carrier